 …maybe next year we’ll get as many thanks as we give.

 Don’t get me wrong.
-I appreciate being out and about, but, like a restive schoolboy, I would rather not have to do anything or meet anyone once I get there.
+I appreciate being out and about, but, like a restive schoolboy, I would rather not have to do anything or meet anyone.
 That’s not being antisocial.
 I am simply in tune with that most wonderful law of thermodynamics about the conservation of energy.
 And the older I get, the more I need to conserve.
 In addition, I have developed near-zero tolerance for verbiage in all its forms (see Enough Said), which puts me at a disadvantage in social situations.
 Sometimes when I have been cornered into a conversation from hell I imagine swinging at the end of a hangman’s rope à la Bud Cort in Harold and Maude.

 But there’s more to Thanksgiving than that.
 Sure, it’s got turkey and cranberry sauce, mashed potatoes and gravy, but there’s no other holiday that touches on family relationships with such intensity.
 That can be good or bad, healing or horrible.
 I’ve been through my share of Thanksgiving holidays that are better left forgotten.
 But gathering around the table and giving thanks for those things and people who make a difference in our lives can change us.
 It can move us to act with courage, forgiveness, or whatever it is that we’re lacking.
 If we do, who knows?
 Maybe next year we’ll get as many thanks as we give.